Greek chickpea salad combines tomatoes, crisp cucumber, chickpeas, olives, and rich feta with a tangy dressing.

 Greek Chickpea Salad

-Greek chickpea salad combines juicy tomatoes, crisp cucumber, tender chickpeas, savory olives, and rich feta cheese with creamy and tangy mustard, olive oil, vinegar, and oregano dressing.
+Greek chickpea salad combines tomatoes, crisp cucumber, chickpeas, olives, and rich feta with a tangy dressing.

 Prep Time: 15 minutes